Introduction to Manufacturing Overhead

-When salaries of employees (under manufacturing overhead) rises, the fixed costs per product also tends to increase.
+When salaries of employees (under manufacturing overhead) rise, the fixed costs per product also increase.
 Thus, the price of the product also tends to be higher.
-The above phenomenon leads to create abnormal pricing of the product and a decrease in the demand of the product.
+The above phenomenon leads to create abnormal pricing of the product and a decrease in the demand for the product.

 Advantages and Disadvantages

 - Manufacturing overhead is basically indirect costs and is not directly related to the production process.

 - Direct costs are most of the time variable in nature, while indirect costs remain constant.
 For example, insurance paid for the manufacturing facilities is fixed and does not depend on the number of units produced, while payment made of labor and quantity of raw materials are variable in nature.
 Hence, the cost is also variable.

 - The expense related to manufacturing overheads is always fixed.
 Thus, finance managers who allocate the budget get a clear idea about the budget required for the manufacturing overheads even if they are unaware of the production status for the entire calendar year.

 - Manufacturing overheads gives an idea about the business entity.
 For example, if the business employs many personnel for quality check or quality control, then it gives a brief about the employer’s mindset, which appears to be good.
 As the person is focusing on the safety of the production unit.

 - Manufacturing overhead is fixed in nature and is not related to the business’s number of units manufactured.
 In the case of overproduction, the costs of manufacturing overhead remain fixed, and thus it does not hinder the employer’s pocket.
 For example, Depreciation related to a production facility is fixed, no matter how much quantity is produced.